WhitelistVideo

 The Algorithmic Trap for Neurodivergent Teens

-For many neurodivergent children—including those with ADHD or Autism Spectrum Disorder—YouTube is more than just an app; it is an environment that can trigger intense hyper-fixation.
-Parents on forums like r/parenting are increasingly frustrated: standard YouTube 'Supervised' accounts just aren't cutting it.
-While these accounts aim to limit content, they still run on an algorithm.
-The system is built to keep users watching by suggesting the "next best thing," which is the exact opposite of what many neurodivergent teens need to stay regulated.
+For kids with ADHD or Autism, YouTube isn't just an app—it’s a sensory environment that can trigger intense hyper-fixation.
+Spend five minutes on r/parenting and you’ll see the same frustration: standard "Supervised" accounts aren't working.
+The problem is that even these restricted accounts still run on an algorithm.
+The entire system is designed to keep people watching by serving up the "next best thing," which is exactly what a neurodivergent teen doesn't need when they're trying to self-regulate.

 The Illusion of Safety in 'Supervised' Accounts